blackjackkent/RPThreadTrackerV3.BackEnd/README.md

 ## Documentation

-Documentation for this API can be found at [https://rpthreadtrackerv3-backend-docker/docs](https://rpthreadtrackerv3-backend-docker/docs)
+Documentation for this API's endpoints can be found at [https://rpthreadtrackerv3-backend-docker/docs](https://rpthreadtrackerv3-backend-docker/docs)

 ## Meta